Smart-Programs/mixer-client-node/README.md

 })

 client.constellationService.on('closed', () => {
-	// The subscription socket was closed: all of your events will need to be resubscribed too })
+	// The subscription socket was closed
+	// all of your events will need to be resubscribed too })
 ```
 *Note: The payload data for each constellation event can be found [HERE](https://dev.mixer.com/reference/constellation/events/live).
 This also shows the event argument to pass in the [subscribe](#subscribe) event.